digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

   :start-after: -- CREATE_HOLIDAY_CALENDAR_DATA_BEGIN
   :end-before: -- CREATE_HOLIDAY_CALENDAR_DATA_END

-This :ref:`HolidayCalendarData <type-daml-finance-interface-types-date-calendar-holidaycalendardata-60004>` type describes which dates are non-business days.
+The :ref:`HolidayCalendarData <type-daml-finance-interface-types-date-calendar-holidaycalendardata-60004>`
+type describes the set of non-business days by defining which days of the week belong to the weekend and which dates are general holidays.

 We can now check whether a given date is a business day: